 Financial aid may be awarded in the form of grants and/or loans.
-A claim of financial independence will be allowed only if the applicant can prove financial independence for the previous twelve months.
+A claim of financial independence will be allowed only if the applicant will not be claimed as an income tax exemption by his/her parents for the first calendar year of the award year.